 Kale (+ broccoli, cauliflower, cabbage, etc)

 Why: Brassica veggies prevent many forms of cancer and help to promote optimal liver function.
-Additionally, Kale is rich in vitamin K which prevents osteoporosis.

 Why: Loaded with antioxidants, they prevent cancer and strengthen the immune system.

 How: On top of yogurt or hot cereal.
 In a smoothie.
 As a garnish on salads.
 As a snack.